Categories: Loans and advances

 RBI guidelines on advance against minted gold coins, gold jewellery, and gold ornaments:

 As per RBI guidelines, Banks should not grant any advance against bullion/ Primary gold.
-However, in its mailbox clarification dated April 5, 2011 RBI clarified that there would be no objection to the bank granting loans against specially minted gold coins sold by them, as specially minted gold coins sold by banks may not be in the nature of “bullion” or “primary gold”.
-Nevertheless, banks should ensure that the weight of the coin(s) does not exceed 50 grams per customer and the amount of loan to any customer against gold ornaments, gold jewellery and gold coins* should be within the Board approved limit in terms of RBI circular DBOD.No.BC.138/21.01.023/94 dated November 22, 1994.
+However, in its mailbox clarification dated April 5, 2011, RBI clarified that there would be no objection to the bank granting loans against specially minted gold coins sold by them, as specially minted gold coins sold by banks may not be like “bullion” or “primary gold”.
+Nevertheless, banks should ensure that the weight of the coin(s) does not exceed 50 grams per customer, and the amount of loan to any customer against gold ornaments, gold jewellery, and gold coins* should be within the Board approved limit in terms of RBI circular DBOD.No.BC.138/21.01.023/94 dated November 22, 1994.
 Further, while granting advances against the gold coins, banks are required to ensure, without fail that the end use of the funds is for approved, non-speculative purposes.
 To know more Read: Advances against the security of sovereign-gold-bonds (SGB)

 (* gold coins weighing up to 50 grams)